sonorousduck/FactorGraphSLAM633/README.md

+# Running the voxel map graphing and the scan matching

+`colcon build --symlink-install` while in the ros_ws folder.
+Then run `source /install/setup.bash`.
+Last, run `ros2 launch scan_matching octomap_mapping.launch.py`

 # Running spatio_temporal_voxel_layer

 ## Building Spatio Temporal Voxel Layer

+(I added all of this into the docker container now instead)

 Run `sudo apt install ros-humble-spatio-temporal-voxel-layer`.
 It is way faster than compiling from the Github (that took me 35 min to build)